electricimp/APDS9007/README.md

 ### enable([state])

-Enable (state = true) or disable (state = false) the APDS9007.
+If an enable pin is configured the device must be enabled before attempting to read the light level.
+Use this method to enable (state = true) or disable (state = false) the APDS9007.
 By default the state is set to true.
-If an enable pin is configured the device must be enabled before attempting to read the light level.
 To get an accurate reading the sensor must be enabled for 5 seconds before taking a reading.

 ```squirrel
 lightsensor.enable(true);